 Thinking about using cloth diapers?
 You’ll definitely want a diaper sprayer – don’t spend more, make your own!
-Here’s a great tutorial on how to DIY your own!
+Here’s a great tutorial on how to make your own DIY diaper sprayer!

 One of the most dreaded parts of cloth diapering, to newbies at least (it definitely was to me), is the poopy diaper.
 At first you worry about the “ick” factor and then it evolves to the “oh, no, my beautiful diapers are stained!” factor.